fallen-icarus/cardano-swaps/README.md

 many assets -> many assets
 ```

-The only limit is the maximum transaction size for Cardano.
+The only limits are the maximum transaction limits for Cardano.

 ---
 ## Liquidity